andreizhirnov/DAME/README.md

 ## "DAME" package: Tools for Data-Conscious Interpretation of Nonlinear Interactive Models in R

-This package provides tools that implement and visualize the procedures described in Moral, Sedashov and Zhirnov (2017).

 Exported functions:

 *dame()* computes the distribution-weighted average marginal effects (DAME) as described in Zhirnov, Moral, and Sedashov (2021).